batro83/videoRentalStore/README.md

 ```

 ## Improving
-For the exercise I use an in memory db, but of course we can use a mongodb or sql.
+For the exercise I use an in memory db, but of course we can use a mongodb or sql db.
-Catch exeption for user doesn't exist, and any problem with the operation.
 More integration testing with more cases.
+URl paths in a constants file.